Repo Jake: Plot

 Jake Baxter, an ex-Marine and a former racer, moves from Minnesota to Los Angeles, California, to earn money as a repo man, hoping to make at least $60,000 in three months in order to pay off his lot that is to be repossessed.
 He stops a thief from stealing the purse of Jenny, an aspiring actress, and the two have dinner.
 Working for a repo company managed by a man named Bulldog, Jake meets his co-workers, who include Jam, Lippy, Blondie, Amos, Waldo, and Skidmark.
 Jake repossesses several cars, and even a helicopter, and watches drag racing live with his co-workers.
 Also at the drag race is King, a crime lord working for Mr. Kovar, who warns King not to waste his loaned money betting on races.

 Blondie develops a car to be used in the drag racing tournaments, and finds that Jake excels at driving it.
 One night, Blondie attempts to repossess a car owned by King, and King and one of his associates assault him.
 While on a pornographic film set during a suggestive photo shoot, Jake knocks out King and his partner, takes King's keys, and repossesses his car.
-Jake has dinner with Jenny, and tells her that he originally quit racing after his wife passed away from illness while he raced in and won a time trial for the Indianapolis 500.
-When Jenny leaves to get more beer, Jake finds her hanging by a noose over a milk crate, and King warns him that he and Jenny will face consequences if Jake loses the upcoming drag race.
+Jake has dinner with Jenny, and tells her that he originally quit racing after his wife died from illness while he raced in and won a time trial for the Indianapolis 500.
+When Jenny leaves to get more beer, Jake finds her standing on a milk crate with a noose around her neck, and King warns him that he and Jenny will face consequences if Jake loses the upcoming drag race.
 The milk crate is kicked away, and Jake saves Jenny from hanging.

 In the racing tournament, Jake purposefully stops the car, losing the race.
 After Bulldog berates Jake for losing the race, and therefore causing him to lose a bet, King and his associate confront Jake and Jenny with firearms.
 Jake's co-workers arrive in time to fight King and his partner, followed by the arrival of Mr. Kovar, who has King shot and killed for continuing to bet on races.
 The co-workers then have a party, and after giving the keys to the race car back to Blondie, Jake leaves with Jenny.